I never imagined getting to ride in an Indy car, and I certainly never imagined racing through busy city roads inside one.

-Indy 500 Hall of Fame Museum
+Indianapolis 500 Motor Speedway Museum and Hall of Fame

 The best part of the museum is the collection of winning vehicles from past Indy 500 races.
 There’s 100 years of history in this next photo – check out the actual winning vehicles from the 1911 and 2011 events.
 I’ll leave it to you to figure out which is which.

 If you want to experience the full history of this legendary Indianapolis 500 race, stop by the Motor Speedway Hall of Fame Museum.
 Currently, the museum is open everyday from 10-4 during the winter and from 9-6 spring through fall.